Your Student’s Pre-Departure Planning

 - REVIEW the UCEAP Guide to Study Abroad with your student, particularly the sections on Safety and Health.

-The Guide includes important tips on staying safe while on UCEAP, fire safety information, UCEAP student insurance, etc.
+The Guide includes important tips on staying safe while on UCEAP, fire safety information, UCEAP travel insurance, who to contact in case of medical need, how to mitigate risks while traveling, etc.

 Your student is about to embark on one of the most significant experiences that he or she will encounter in life.
 Living and studying abroad and experiencing a culture that may be dramatically different can be a challenging event for many students.